 Separating Assets from Activities: The Two-Company Structure

-We suggest establishing two classes of members and announcing this fact in the company's Certificate of Formation or Articles of Organization.
-Class A members are "regular" members who have full ownership and voting rights; Class B members are those who acquire their membership interest by execution on a judgment or similar means.
+The owners of an LLC are referred to as members rather than shareholders or partners.
+We suggest establishing two classes of members and announcing this fact in the company's Certificate of Formation.
+Class A members are "regular" members who have full ownership and voting rights; Class B members are those who acquire their membership interest by some unfriendly or coercive means, including debt collection.
 They cannot vote and are not entitled to distributions except with the unanimous approval of the Class A members.
-How better to deter creditors than to make it clear from the outset that any interest they obtain will be essentially worthless?
+How better to deter adversaries than to make it clear from the outset that any interest they obtain (or obtain influence over) may be nearly worthless?

 What if you have a company but are still sued personally?